vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 556-557 (both quote from Var.
 60.1-8). śāmbhasāyaṇīvrata-a nakṣatravrata; Acyuta deity; for seven

 years; twelve nakṣatras viz.
 Krttikā, Mrgaśiras, Puṣya and so on give names to the twelve months of the year, yiz.
-Kārtika, Mārgaśīrṣa, Pausa &c.; begin in K. and the naivedya for four months from K. is krśara (Marathi Khicadi), Samyāva in four months from Phā.; and pāyasa in four months from Āṣ.; brāhmaṇas are to be fed with the same food that is offered as naivedya; a silver image of the brāhmani women Sambharāyapi (who was asked by Brhaspati about Indra's predecessors was to be established ); Kr̥ṣṇa tells the story of this venerable woman; HV II.
+Kārtika, Mārgaśīrṣa, Pauṣa &c.; begin in K. and the naivedya for four months from K. is krśara (Marathi Khicadi), Samyāva in four months from Phā.; and pāyasa in four months from Āṣ.; brāhmaṇas are to be fed with the same food that is offered as naivedya; a silver image of the brāhmani women Sambharāyapi (who was asked by Brhaspati about Indra's predecessors was to be established ); Kr̥ṣṇa tells the story of this venerable woman; HV II.

 659-665 from Bhav.
 U.). sikhivrata-on 1st tithi in both pakṣas in each month subsist by